mcmonkeyprojects/SwarmUI/README.md

 Formerly known as StableSwarmUI.

-A Modular Stable Diffusion Web-User-Interface, with an emphasis on making powertools easily accessible, high performance, and extensibility.
+A Modular AI Image Generation Web-User-Interface, with an emphasis on making powertools easily accessible, high performance, and extensibility.
+Supports Stable Diffusion, Flux, etc. AI image models, with plans to support AI video, audio, and more in the future.

 ![ui-screenshot](.github/images/swarmui.jpg)